 Dallas – Fort Worth Hoods

 *Make Sure To Leave a Comment, especially if something is wrong or missing.
-Map is Updating.

 The most known of the Dallas hoods is the neighborhood of Oak Cliff.
-Oak Cliff is more of a side of town with numerous subhoods like Highland Hills, WoodTown, Glen Oaks, PTP, Kiest N Polk, Signing Hills, BFL (Best For Less), and other sections of South Oak Cliff.
+Oak Cliff is more of a side of town with a number of Dallas gangs and sub-hoods, like Highland Hills, Wood Town, Glen Oaks, PTP, Kiest N Polk, Signing Hills, Best For Less, and other sections throughout the neighborhood.

 Fort Worth Hoods:

-With historic neighborhoods that have been part of the community for generations, neighborhoods like the South Side, around Terrell Heights, Como, and even Stop Six have been part of the city’s black population since its early days.
+The Fort Worth hoods are often overlooked by the city of Dallas, but Fort Worth, which is not as big, is not that much different.
+With historic neighborhoods that have been part of the community for generations, neighborhoods like the South Side, Como, and Stop Six, all have been part of the city’s black population since the city’s early days.

 Today, the heart of Fort Worth resides on the South Side, known for hoods like the Agg Land and Hoova Land, and the East Side, which is home to the legendary areas of Stop Six, Eastwood, Polywood, and several others.

 As far as Fort Worth gangs, Bloods and Crips have been active in the city the early 1990s, if not before, with the likes of the Stop Six Bloods, EastWood Pirus, and the Hoover and Grape Street Crips of the South Side and certain sections of the East Side.